ctrl-alt-del/devenv/README.md

 ## Curl
 Curl should come with Git by default.
-If it is not, you can download and configure it manually by following the instruction on its home page.
+If not, you can download and configure it from its home page.
 ```sh
 http://curl.haxx.se/
 ```

 Choose the `curl-[version].zip` from source achieve to download.

-Once it is done, unzip it to `/c/usr/bin/curl`, or whatever directory your chose.
+Once it is downloaded, unzip it to `/c/usr/bin/curl`, or whatever directory your chose.

 Run git bash as administrator, then go to the bin of git bash by running:
 ```sh